Medically reviewed by Drugs.com. Last updated on Jul 25, 2022.

 Preparation and Administration of Intravenous Solution

-SIVEXTRO is supplied as a sterile, lyophilized powder for injection in single-use vials of 200 mg.
+SIVEXTRO is supplied as a sterile, lyophilized powder for injection in single-dose vials of 200 mg.
 Each 200 mg vial must be reconstituted with Sterile Water for Injection and subsequently diluted only with 0.9% Sodium Chloride Injection, USP.

 The contents of the vial should be reconstituted using aseptic technique as follows: